-Spinal cord (partial or transverse myelitis): The onset may be sudden, developing over one to two hours, or more gradual, developing over one to two weeks.
-The specific symptoms experienced depend on which area of the spinal cord is affected and can include muscle weakness, abnormal sensations in the toes and feet, bladder and bowel problems or L’hermitte’s symptom, described as an electric shock sensation on movement of the neck.
+- Spinal cord (partial or transverse myelitis): The onset may be sudden, developing over one to two hours, or more gradual, developing over one to two weeks.
+The specific symptoms experienced depend on which area of the spinal cord is affected and can include muscle weakness, abnormal sensations in the arms and legs, bladder and bowel problems or L’hermitte’s symptom, described as an electric shock sensation on movement of the neck.

-Optic nerve (optic neuritis): Onset may be sudden or develop over a period of hours; symptoms include blurred vision or sight loss, usually in only one eye, pain behind the eyeball, severely impaired color or blind spots, surrounded by an area of normal vision.
+- Optic nerve (optic neuritis): Onset may be sudden or develop over a period of hours to days; symptoms include blurred vision vision loss (usually in only one eye), pain behind the eye, decreased color vision or blind spots.

 It is important to contact a neurologist if you are experiencing the symptoms listed above.
 The neurologist will want to determine if the cause of your symptoms is a condition that should be treated immediately.
 If it is determined that you do have CIS, your neurologist will be able to help you understand the probability of your condition progressing to MS.

 In diagnosing CIS, it is important to rule out other potential causes as some may require immediate intervention.
 The process of diagnosis includes:

 - A complete medical history, including information about the specific symptoms and duration of the current episode

 - Magnetic resonance imaging (MRI) is used to look for signs of inflammation and demyelination (lesions) in the CNS

 - Blood tests are done to identify or rule out other potential causes for the symptoms